mahomus1/GIschedule/README.md

 Server logs are printed to stdout in the terminal running the server.
 The client only displays `Upload failed` when the server responds with an error status.
-Common causes include:

-- Git is not installed on the machine.
-- The repository was never initialized with `git init`.
+Uploads will still succeed even if Git commands fail, but commits and pushes won't happen.
+To ensure version history, check that Git is installed and the repository has been initialized with `git init`.